 It's Aarne-Thompson type 425A, the search for the lost husband, a type of which there are many variants.
 Compare The Feather of Finist the Falcon and Pintosmalto, and for the Gender Flip Soria Moria Castle and The Blue Mountains.

-The tale, with all related versions, is reckoned to be related to the tale of Amor and Psyche, as re-told in the book The Golden Ass by the author Apuleius, from the Roman era.
+The tale, with all related versions, is reckoned to be related to the tale of Eros and Psyche, as re-told in the book The Golden Ass by the author Apuleius, from the Roman era.
 This version is probably the Ur-Example of the story.
-As everyone will understand, the girl has the role of Psyche, while the prince has the role of Amor.
+As everyone will understand, the girl has the role of Psyche, while the prince has the role of Eros.

-For a modern novel version, see East by Edith Pattou or Once Upon a Winters Night by Dennis L. McKiernan.
-There is also one that adds in some Inuit legends into the mix called ICE by Sarah Beth Durst.
+For a modern novel version, see East by Edith Pattou or Once Upon a Winter's Night by Dennis L. McKiernan.
+There is also Ice, by Sarah Beth Durst, which adds in some Inuit legends into the mix, and The Polar Bear King.

 A number of famous illustrated versions of this fairy tale have been published, including by Mercer Mayer, among others.
 All of the versions are slightly different.
 Do not confuse with the Haruki Murakami book South of the Border, West of the Sun.

 Tropes in East of the Sun and West of the Moon:

 - Animorphism: The result of a Curse placed upon the prince by his Wicked Stepmother.

 - Beast and Beauty: For a while, the story focuses on the marriage of a bear and maiden.

 - Beauty = Goodness: You can tell that the trolls are evil because they're both clearly described as hideous.